tsheng0315/Tableau/Data Visualization and Communication with Tableau/Notes_week 4 .md

 5. People are more likely to be persuaded by an argument if you get them into a general feeling of agreement first

+6. If NOT contrversial

+*Start with strongest point first

+7. If it is controversial

+*Start with least controversial (people are most likely to agree if you get them saying “yes” first

 ## Common Error

 ### Overgeneralization and Sample Bias